A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Introduction

 A parallel repetition theorem for the classical value of general two-player non-local games was first shown by Raz \cite{Raz95}, and the proof was subsequently simplified by Holenstein \cite{Hol09}.
 A strong parallel repetition theorem for the quantum value of a general two-player non-local game is not known.
 Parallel repetition theorems were shown for special classes of two-player games such as XOR games \cite{CSUU08}, unique games \cite{KRT10} and projection games \cite{DSV15}.
 When the type of game is not restricted but the input distribution is, parallel repetition theorems have been shown under product distributions \cite{JPY14} and anchored distributions \cite{BVY17} --- both of these results can be extended to $l$ players.
 For general two-player games, the best current result is due to Yuen \cite{Yuen16}, which shows that the quantum value of $n$ parallel instances of a general game goes down polynomially in $n$, if the quantum value of the original game is strictly less than 1.
-The situation for more than 2 players is much less understood.
+The situation for more than two players is much less understood.

 \paragraph{Device-independent cryptography.} Quantum cryptography lets us do a number of tasks with information theoretic security, i.e., security without any computational assumptions, that are not possible classically.
-One such example is quantum key distribution (QKD) \cite{BB84}.
+Two basic examples are quantum key distribution (QKD) \cite{BB84} and randomness expansion (RE).
 In a key distribution scenario, two honest parties Alice and Bob want to share a key, i.e., a uniformly random string of a given length, which is secret from a third party eavesdropper Eve.
 If Alice and Bob have access to secure private randomness and an authenticated classical channel, it is possible to do the key distribution task quantumly with information theoretic security, but not classically.
-In a conventional security proof for QKD (or any other quantum cryptographic protocol), one needs to have a complete description of the quantum devices, i.e., the states and measurements used by Alice and Bob.
+In randomness expansion, depending on setting, a single party holds a quantum device or quantum devices, as well as some private randomness, and wishes to get more randomness that is secure against Eve using these.
+In a conventional security proof for these tasks (or any other quantum cryptographic protocol), one needs to have a complete description of the quantum devices, i.e., the states and measurements used by Alice and Bob.
 However, in practice quantum devices are often not fully characterized, and protocols that rely on complete characterization of quantum devices often have loopholes.

 A way around this problem is the framework of device-independent cryptography, which tries to give quantum protocols for cryptographic tasks that are secure even when the devices used by the honest parties are not fully characterized, and in fact can be arbitrarily manipulated by dishonest parties.
 All known device-independent protocols with information theoretic security use non-local games and rely on the property of self-testing or rigidity displayed by some non-local games.
 Suppose we play a non-local game with devices implementing some unknown state and measurements, and in fact even the dimension of the systems are unspecified.
 If these state and measurements regardless achieve a winning probability for the game that is close to its optimal winning probability, then self-testing tells us that the state and measurements are close to the ideal state and measurements for that game, up to trivial isometries.
 For device-independent QKD (DIQKD), this means in particular that the measurement outputs of the devices given the inputs are random, i.e., they cannot be predicted by a third party even if they have access to the inputs used.
 This lets us use the outputs of the devices to produce a secret key.